Creative-comfyUI/Understanding-how-the-image-is-built.-zeroConditioning-clipVision-seed-and-prompt-injection-/README.md

 ![Screenshot 2024-06-13 at 6 36 33 PM](https://github.com/Creative-comfyUI/Understanding-how-the-image-is-built.-zeroConditioning-clipVision-seed-and-prompt-injection-/assets/166729777/1a388b69-14dc-427a-808f-fe4ce254b7a8)

 Your are still not convince ?
-Here is another, image used in part 1
+Here is another, image used in part 1.
+If the image doesn't look sharp, it's because I didn't use the sampler suggested for this model.
+This point is very important and made a big difference to the result.

 ![ImageComparaison](https://github.com/Creative-comfyUI/Understanding-how-the-image-is-built.-zeroConditioning-clipVision-seed-and-prompt-injection-/assets/166729777/93646d4b-6373-4492-8a2f-08597d8a9925)